Saswat0602/EXPENZY/group-improvements-analysis.md

 - Verified database indexes for optimal query performance
 - Efficient cursor-based pagination (50 items/page)
 - Seamless infinite scroll with auto-loading
+- Eliminated overfetching in `findOne` method
 - Backward compatibility with existing clients

+**Known Issue**: Groups list page shows 0 balance temporarily.
+This will be fixed by implementing a dedicated balance API endpoint.

 **Next Steps**: Focus on Phase 2 new features to enhance user experience and functionality.